void SetGlobal( StringToken token, GpuBuffer buffer )

 Description

 The SetGlobal method in the CommandList class is used to set a global GPU buffer for rendering operations.
-This method allows you to bind a GpuBuffer to a global shader variable identified by a StringToken.
-This is useful for setting up data that needs to be accessed by shaders globally across multiple draw calls.
+This method allows you to bind a GpuBuffer to a specific StringToken, which can then be accessed globally within the rendering pipeline.

 Usage